FarronF/limerick-council-meetings/meetings/2016/06/14-Economic Development, Enterprise and Planning Strategic Policy Committee Meeting/Minutes - Economic Development, Enterprise and Planning  3rd May 2016.md

 objective of enhancing the well being and quality of life for the citizens of Limerick.

-The SPC will be part of the monitoring process of the Plan.--- The members generally welcomed the plan.
+The SPC will be part of the monitoring process of the Plan.
+---
+The members generally welcomed the plan.
 Many issues were raised by the

 members, including; the consultation process, broadband connectivity in rural areas,